Childhood Discipleship: Training up a child

 Friends and family embraced the widow one-by-one with hugs and whispers in her ear, expressing condolences and sharing memories.
 The line backed far outside the sanctuary doors for over three hours as loved ones fought back tears and tried to come up with the "right" words to say to the mother and her three remaining children.

-The daughter, Ari, was a freshman college student, passionate about/p>/p>... [continue]
+The daughter, Ari, was a freshman college student, passionate about Africa and was looking forward to serving at a South African orphanage in a... [continue]

 Ebola and starvation in West Africa: Nearly 998,000 meals arrive with more on the way